How to make your dorm room feel like your smart home | CNN Underscored

 Jall Wooden Alarm Clock ($22.99; amazon.com)

-The Jall Wooden Alarm Clock looks great and is super affordable, plus it’s out top pick for an alarm clock.
-It does more than just give you the time as it features a dimmable display that can also show temperature and humidity levels.
-The alarm itself wasn’t too jarring either which makes it perfect for living with roommates who don’t have classes as early as you might.
+The Jall Wooden Alarm Clock looks great and is super affordable, plus it’s our top pick for an alarm clock.
+It does more than just give you the time, as it features a dimmable display that can also show temperature and humidity levels.
+The alarm itself wasn’t too jarring either, which makes it perfect for living with roommates who don’t have classes as early as you might.

 iHome Reflect Pro ($169.99; amazon.com)